 In an earlier interview in 2011, Franziska Patrick described inching closer to being among the top 5 table tennis players in Germany.
 Since then, he has achieved that and broken many records in the process.

-Patrick Franziska is a child prodigy who started playing table tennis when he was only aged 6 years.
-However, it was not his first choice since he first fell in love with gymnastics and then football before embracing table tennis in 1998 when he joined a German sports club, TSV 1875 Höchst, in Odenwald.
-Here he met professional players such as Wolfgang Boll who is the father of Timo Boll and Elisabeth Grujic who is the wife of Slobodan Grujic, the Serbian player who played his last match at the Men’s European Championships Doubles in 2008.
+However, table tennis was not his first choice since he first fell in love with gymnastics and then football before embracing table tennis in 1998 when he joined a German sports club, TSV 1875 Höchst, in Odenwald.
+Here he met professional players such as Wolfgang Boll, who is the father of Timo Boll and Elisabeth Grujic, who is the wife of Slobodan Grujic, the Serbian player who played his last match at the Men’s European Championships Doubles in 2008.

 Patrick also played for SV Mörlenbach and TTC 1947 Elz.
 As a child, he admired and was inspired by Kalinikos Kreanga’s offensive playing style and then he found an idol in Timo Boll who originally played for TSV Höchst and whom he would later play alongside in the national team.
 The pair proceeded to form a strong bond.